Register Here

 What We’ll Explore Together:

-• How to spot and shift limiting self-beliefs
+• How to spot and shift limiting self-beliefs around worthiness

 • Using self-compassion to quiet the inner critic and stop shame spirals